Do they go bad? Yep, they sure do! Chicken and ducks eggs have a pretty good shelf life. But how long do eggs last really?

 However, the application of mineral oil was helpful in maintaining physical-chemical quality even during extended periods of storage.

-One could conclude that perhaps mineral oil does help eggs last longer using mineral oil since the physical-chemical quality is preserved for longer.
+One could conclude that perhaps mineral oil does help them last longer using mineral oil since the physical-chemical quality is preserved for longer.
 However, what is mineral oil?

 Since eggshells are absorbent, I feel the need to ask myself what is mineral oil and should I be ingesting it?